-1. 42" and 72" sluice gates maintained and operating correctly.

-- 2. Inclined screen clean and in good condition with no holes in or damage to screen mesh, gaps around screen, or missing silicone. - 3.
+- 1. 42" and 72" sluice gates maintained and operating correctly. - 2.
+Inclined screen clean and in good condition with no holes in or damage to screen mesh, gaps around screen, or missing silicone. - 3.
 Perforated plate smooth with no rough edges. - 4.
 Wet separator and fish distribution system maintained and ready for operation as designed. - 5.
 Brushes and screens on crowders in good condition with no holes in screens or rough edges. - 6.
 Crowders maintained, tested, and operating correctly. - 7.
 All valves, slide gates, and switch gates maintained and in good operating condition. - 8.
 Retainer screens in place with no holes in screens or sharp wires protruding. - 9.
 Barge and truck loading pipes should be free of debris, cracks, or blockages and barge loading boom maintained and tested. - 10.
-All sampling equipment should be maintained and in good operating condition prior to watering up the facilities.
+All sampling equipment should be maintained and in good operating condition prior to watering up the facilities. - 11.
+Maintain juvenile PIT tag system as required (see "Columbia Basin PIT Tag Information System, General Gate e.

-e.
 Barges.